 ADVERTISEMENT

 Is your furry best friend suddenly shaking or acting out of the ordinary?
 Watching your beloved pet display strange behaviors can be incredibly unsettling as a dog owner.
 But don’t panic just yet—sometimes a little shiver or a quirky change in behavior is simply your dog being, well, a dog.
-However, it’s also possible that those shaking and weird behaviors could signal something more serious.
+However, it’s also possible that those shaking and weird behaviors could signal something more serious, such as poisoning or illness, reasons your dog may be shaking.

 Highlights